Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 • Snack: An apple and a small serving of almonds.

-• Lunch: Grilled chicken salad with the mixed greens, tomatoes, carrots, and a vinaigrette dressing.
+• Lunch: Grilled chicken salad with mixed greens, tomatoes, carrots, and a vinaigrette dressing.

 • Snack: A serving of low-fat yogurt with flaxseeds.